turingschool/front-end-curriculum/lessons/module-1/introduction-to-jquery.md

 - `jQuery` A library built to get around the pain points of early Javascript
 - `CDN` Content Delivery Network
 - `Minified` A file that the browser can still interpret correctly, but has none of the bits helpful to humans.
 Used to reduce the size of a file
-- `Selector` A description of how to find an element on the page
+- `CSS Selector` A description of how to find an element on the page

 #### Loading the jQuery library